victorjonsson/launch.js/README.md

 Images will not be saved to local storage in those browsers that doesn't support Canvas.
 You can still access the images through `WebApp.resources` but they will be downloade every time the web page gets loaded.

+#### nocache *(required)*

+Here is where you place files that your app is dependent on but that should'nt be saved to local storage.
+Third-party scripts must be declared in this property.

+#### main

+This property is used to point to one of the files in the app which content should be added to DOM once all files is downloaded.
+The file must be present in the `file` property, and it has to contain HTML (*this property is optional*)

+## What about window.onload?

+Your ordinary window.onload (or perhaps `$(window).readey(...)`) will no longer work since the files will be added to the DOM after that the page is loaded.
+Instead you should use `WebApp.on('ready', function() { ... })`